Hori's Naevus – Causes and Treatment Method

 Different types of Naevi

-Nevus of Ota commonly occurs in facial regions, particularly around the eyes.
-The characteristic grey-blue hyperpigmentation is caused by entrapped melanocytes.
-Therefore, it appears in areas such as the sclera, cornea, iris, and retina of the eye. iris, and retina.
+Also known as Oculomucodermal melanocytosis, this benign dermal melanocytosis typically manifests in facial regions, especially around the eyes.
+The distinctive grey-blue hyperpigmentation results from melanocytes trapped in the dermis, appearing in areas such as the sclera, cornea, iris, and retina of the eye.

 How to recognise Hori’s Naevus?